 My scholarly research interests lie in the ancient Mediterranean world.
 I specialize in the Roman Empire, which lasted, an amazing one thousand years.
-I am an art historian with a passion for archaeology; two fields are inextricable in Greco-Roman studies.
+I am an art historian with an ardor and long-standing dedication for archaeology; two fields are inextricable in Greek-Roman studies.
 I teach art and archaeology of the Roman Imperial period (particularly in Rome itself, Bay of Naples, Italy, Turkey, Greece, Southern France, Syria, and Spain).
 I also teach Hellenistic Greek art (late 4th century BCE to late 1st century BC).

 Having majored in biology and chemistry in university, preparing to apply to medical school, I switched fairly late to Classical literature and Archaeology.
 I got my first job at Harvard University Dept. of the History of Art and Architecture, where "theory" was all-important at that time.
 I had to define what my own theories were -- a useful exercise.
 I decided that a principle of Calculus would help -- the "Limit."
 One can never be sure, but one may surmise to the nth degree.
 That means using informed and imaginative speculation, combined with extant material data (works of art and architecture).
 This life-changing experience on my part, I venture to say, shows how 'hard' Science may tangibly contribute to the Humanities in academe.